nischalshrestha/Unravel/README.md

 You can also **perform structural edits** to the code via toggles (comment/uncomment), and reordering lines with drag and drop interactions.

-Note: The first expression or line is treated as the data source, so the line in the UI is locked such that you can't reorder it and other operations can't be reordered before the first line.

 ### RStudio IDE

 The easiest way to use Unravel is to highlight the tidyverse code you want to unravel, then go to Addins -\> Unravel code.